Pultruded Fiberglass Channels & It's Advantages

 The continuous length of the reinforcing fibers gives these lightweight channels their exceptional tensile strengths.
 They're available as structural pultrusions or pultruded electrical shapes.

-When you work with a team of expert engineers on the production process, you can adjust the resin systems and glass content and change the composite matrices to produce pultruded fiberglass channels with different properties, such as high strength, high-temperature tolerance, flame-retardant, track-resistant, and corrosion-resistant.
+When you work with our team of expert engineers on the production process, you can adjust the resin systems and glass content and change the composite matrices to produce pultruded fiberglass channels with different properties, such as high strength, high-temperature tolerance, flame-retardant, track-resistant, and corrosion-resistant.

 In addition, pigments can be added during the pultrusion process to produce channels of various colors and a UV-resistant treatment can be used to increase the channels' durability -- making them ideal for outdoor applications.